morgan/magento-priceadjust/README.md

 # Magento PriceAdjust

+PriceAdjust is an advanced Magento tool for mass updating products using custom rules.

 ![PriceAdjust Screenshot](screenshot.png)

-PriceAdjust is an advanced tool for mass updating products using custom rules.
-Below is a comprehensive list of features:
+## Features

 - Select individual or all products for a given store.
 - Create one or more rules that apply the chosen type of arithmetic to the products price based on a weight range.